bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - A title bar is shown, unless you give no title and set the `no-close-button` prop.
 - Auto-hiding occurs after 5000 ms, which can be changed via the `auto-hide-delay` prop, or disabled with the `no-auto-hide` prop.
-- When auto-hide is enabled, while you hover over the toast,the auto-hide countdown will pause.
+- When auto-hide is enabled, while you hover over the toast, the auto-hide countdown will pause.
 You can disable this feature by setting the `no-hover-pause` prop to `true`.
 - If you disable the auto-hide feature, avoid hiding the close button, or if you hide the close button be sure to allow the toast to auto-dismiss.
 Please refer to the